-We cannot navigate the twenty-first century well without our cellphones.
+We cannot navigate the twenty-first century without our cellphones.
 However, cellphones must not disrupt the instructional process or college-sponsored academic activity.
-Even in an online class, please be mindful of how your cellphone can impair your ability to focus and indulge in your education.
+Even in the online aspects of this course, please be mindful of how your cellphone can impair your ability to focus and indulge in your education.